 Data Source: OECD, World Bank, Unidow Research & Analytic and IMF.

 Ratings and Economic Outlook provided by Unidow Financial Intelligence.

 Positive - This rating signifies that the outlook is and optimistic and favorable for the domestic as well as foreign investors.

 Stable - This outlook tells us that the rating has been used on the basis of current unfavorable domestic and global situation and post-moderation with India's peer economies with mild negative factors.

 On Review - Above two ratings are considered as positive.
 But "On Review" is somewhat a negative outlook.
-This rating signifies that the UNIDOW FIS is doubtful on the future outlook and consider it as risky/negative for the near-term.
+This rating signifies that Unidow is doubtful on the future outlook and consider it as risky/negative for the near-term.

 Negative - This is an adverse rating for the country and can be use post critical review.

-Risky - This is the last rating measure and the UNIDOW FIS has never used it in its economic outlook report so far.
+Risky - This is the last rating measure and Unidow has never used it in its economic outlook report so far.
 As the name tells, this too is an adverse rating and shows extremely unfavorable and risky outlook.

 Sector's Growth of the Indian Economy